Walk amongst Ireland’s highest peaks, along the Emerald Isle’s longest hiking trail

 Experience the raw, unspoilt beauty of the Iveragh Peninsula and Kerry’s dramatic Atlantic coastline

-Explore remote valleys and charming villages away from the famous Ring of Kerry
+Explore remote valleys and charming villages along the Kerry Way

 Look out for Ireland’s only herd of native red deer in the beautiful Killarney National Park